Laurent Fabius: Minister of Foreign Affairs: 2012–16

 As foreign minister, Fabius was also chair of the 2015 United Nations Climate Change Conference which took place in Paris.
 His way of engaging with all delegates to achieve a successful agreement has been described as crucial, and something that will make him "go down in history as one of the great diplomats".

-President of the Constitutional Council: 2016–present
+President of the Constitutional Council: 2016–25

 Fabius was chosen by President François Hollande to succeed Jean-Louis Debré as President of the Constitutional Council.
 The change became effective on 8 March 2016.

 On 12 November 2023, he took part in the March for the Republic and Against Antisemitism in Paris in response to the rise in antisemitism since the start of the Gaza war.